Disposable masks have become a common sight during the pandemic.

 Because they must be disposed of after each use, surgical masks aren’t a very practical or economical solution for sustained daily use.
 At around 45p per mask for a basic surgical mask if you buy in bulk, the cost of using just one per day over the course of a year would be £164.

 For FFP masks, this is even higher as they cost from about £2 - £4 per mask.

 We know that some cheap, disposable face masks can be prone to breaking before or during a single use – ear straps breaking off are a common complaint.
 Exercise caution particularly when buying these on online, as we've .

 Blue surgical masks are now widely available, with most pharmacies, supermarkets, newsagents and corner shops stocking them, along with reusable masks.

-FFP masks are currently more difficult to find, and are currently available at LloydsPharmacy or on Amazon - but make sure when buying online that you check the product conforms to EN149:2001 and has a CE mark.
+FFP masks might be more difficult to find, and are currently available at LloydsPharmacy or on Amazon - but make sure when buying online that you check the product conforms to EN149:2001 and has a CE mark.

 It depends on the pack size, as this ranges significantly from packs of four to 200, at pharmacies and in the thousands on online marketplaces.